criszank/ECs-COI/README.md

 When external help is needed (Example: Approval of drawings), the system will also notify them.

 Tasks Priority:
 The priority for the drafter can be changed by dragging them to a higher or lower position.
-However, the prioriti level ("Low", "Medium" & "High") can only be changed by the creator of the task.
+However, the priority level ("Low", "Medium" & "High") can only be changed by the creator of the task.

 Tasks Order By Priority:
 The task with "High" priority will be show in RED and will be the task shown at the top.